twisted/twisted/docs/core/development/policy/coding-standard.rst

 --------------

 Twisted currently uses Subversion for source control.
-All development **should** occur using branches; when a task is considered complete another Twisted developer may review it and if no problems are found, it may be merged into trunk.
+All development must occur using branches; when a task is considered complete another Twisted developer may review it and if no problems are found, it may be merged into trunk.
 The Twisted wiki has `a start <http://twistedmatrix.com/trac/wiki/TwistedDevelopment>`_.
-Branches **must** be used for major development.
-Branches should be managed using `Combinator <http://divmod.org/trac/wiki/DivmodCombinator>`_ (but if you can manage them in some other way without anyone noticing, knock yourself out).
+Branches can be managed using `Combinator <http://divmod.org/trac/wiki/DivmodCombinator>`_ for interfacing with the SVN repo, or using `twisted-dev-tools <https://github.com/twisted/twisted-dev-tools>`_ if interacting with the Git mirror.

 Certain features of Subversion should be avoided.